Prag8855/aab/content/guides/berlin-burgeramt-appointment.md

 Date_created: 2017-09-18
 ---

-If you must to the Berlin *[[Bürgeramt]]*, you need an appointment.
-This guide shows you how to get one.
+To go to a Berlin *[[Bürgeramt]]*, you need an appointment.
+This guide explains how to get an appointment faster.

 {% include "_blocks/tableOfContents.html" %}